department-of-veterans-affairs/va.gov-team/products/health-care/health-apartment/research/2021/homepage-guerilla-test-12-2021/2021-12-user-research-conversation-guide.md

 * Where is your attention drawn?
 * What other observations do you have about this page?

 ### Digging Deeper

-* Is there anything missing on the page that you would expect to be there, that would help you manage your health care online?
-(Potential follow ups: How would you use the missing element?
-Where would you like to see it placed on the page?)
+* Is there anything missing that you would expect to be here, that would help you manage your health care online? *(Potential follow ups: How would you use this?
+Where would you like to see it on the page?)*
-* Let's look at appointments, what would you expect to see here?
+* Let's look at appointments: What would you expect to see here?
    * What information or actions do you care about most?
    * If you wanted to see all of your appointments, what would you do?
-* Now let's look at pharmacy, what would you expect to see here?
+* Now let's look at pharmacy: What would you expect to see here?
    * What information or actions do you care about most?
    * If you wanted to see all of your prescriptions, what would you do?
-*  Looking at messaging, what sort of messages would you expect to see here?
+* Now let's look at messaging: What kinds of messages would you expect to see here? *(e.g., "What would the messages be about?"*
    * Would you expect to send and receive messages?
    * What messages would be sent to you?
    * Whom would you message?
 * For Medical Records, what would you expect to see here?
-What information or actions do you care about most?
+   * What information or actions do you care about most?

 * What information or actions would you like to see in "Health Care"?
-   * If you wanted to see more details than shown here about your Health Care, what would you do?
+   * If you wanted to see more information than shown here about your health care, what would you do?
 * What information or actions would you like to see in "Disability"?
-* If you had trouble with something you're trying to do through this website, what would you do?
-Listen to answer and then point to "Help and Resources" if this is not one of their answers
+* If you had trouble with something you're trying to do through this website, what would you do? *(Listen to answer and point to "Help and Resources" if this is not one of their answers.)*
-   * What information or actions would you like to see in "Help and Resources"?
+   * What information or actions would you expect to see in "Help and Resources"?

-* If time allows: What does the term "Health Supplies" mean to you?
-After participant answers, tell them what it is, then ask if there is a better name for "health supplies."
+* If time allows: What does the term "Health Supplies" mean to you? *(After participant answers, tell them what it is, then ask if there is a better name for "health supplies.")*

 ## End questions

-* If you had a magic wand, what would you put on this page?
-How would it work for you?
+* If you had a magic wand, what would you add to this page or change about it?

-* For moderator: see if any follow up questions were surfaced in Slack from other observers
+* For moderator: Check Slack for follow-up questions from other observers.

 * Do you have any questions for us?

 ## Thank you and closing (2 minutes)
 We really appreciate you taking the time to share your thoughts with us today.
-Your feedback is so helpful to us as we continue to work on the site and make sure it really works for Veterans.
+Your feedback is so helpful as we continue to work on the VA website and make sure it really works for Veterans.

 Lastly, do you know any other Veterans, caregivers, or service members who might be willing to participate in a future user research session?

-Great, well thank you so much again, and enjoy the rest of your day!
+Great, thank you so much again, and enjoy the rest of your day!